soasme/rio/docs/index.rst

 Rio is a simple, scalable and reliable distributed system to handle cross system event-driven programming issues.

-Rio is a thin wrapper of Celery, allowing you to use multiple kinds of broker to run async webhooks, such as RabbitMQ, Redis, ZeroMQ, SQLAlchemy, etc. It receives messages via RESTful APIs and then triggers a bunch of user-defined webhooks asynchronously.
+Rio is a thin wrapper of Celery and Flask, allowing you to use multiple kinds of broker to run async webhooks, such as RabbitMQ, Redis, ZeroMQ, SQLAlchemy, etc. It receives messages via RESTful APIs and then triggers a bunch of user-defined webhooks asynchronously.

 Rio is still working on progress.
 It is Open Source and licensed under BSD License.